Key Product Dashboards Product Managers Need For Monitoring Product Health

 How can product managers keep tabs on all the KPIs necessary to make informed product decisions without getting swamped with all the irrelevant data out there?
-The short answer is: with product dashboards!
+The short answer is: with a product dashboard!

-In the article, we’re looking at how to build effective product manager dashboards and the key metrics we may want to populate them with at different stages of the product lifecycle.
+In this article, we’re looking at how to build effective product manager dashboards and the key metrics you may want to populate them with at different stages of the product lifecycle.

 We also explore tools for building product dashboards and data analysis.